Burrokeet: Sou-Marie

 The burrokeet masquerade, associated with the South American mainland and Venezuelan Spaniards, has become linked with the "Sou-Marie" character that derives from East Indian culture brought to Trinidad by indentured labourers.
 The Sou-Marie (or Sumari / Soomaree) mas, performed to tassa drum music and today only seen rarely in the rural areas, features what is called the harrichand dance: "The costume consists of an ornately decorated bamboo frame in the shape of a horse with a hole in the 'horse′s' back.
 The masquerader enters this hole and is attached to the frame by a series of straps.
-He holds the reins of 'the hose' and dances.
+He holds the reins of 'the horse' and dances.
 He moves the 'horse' forward and backward to give the illusion of riding on horseback.
 Drums and singing in Hindi usually accompany the dancing."
 In the Tamil Nadu (Madras) state of South India, this dance is known as "Poikkal Kuthirai Aattam".